conan-io/conan-center-index/recipes/mold/README.md

 mold aims to enhance developer productivity by minimizing build time, particularly in rapid debug-edit-rebuild cycles.

-You can configure [Conan](https://github.com/conan-io) to download the latest version of `mold` and use it as the linker when building your dependencies and projects from source.
+You can configure Conan to download the latest version of `mold` and use it as the linker when building your dependencies and projects from source.
+Currently only supported when targeting Linux as the platform.

 Add the following section to your _host_ profile targeting Linux: